oscahie/boost2xctest/README.md

 * Each Boost test suite (eg: `BOOST_AUTO_TEST_SUITE(APITestSuite)`) must have a unique name, or else there will be name collisions between the generated `XCTestCase` subclasses.
 * The Xcode Test navigator UI will list all the test cases correctly but it will not automatically navigate to the source code of each test case upon clicking on them.
 This only works for failed test cases, once they've reported an error.
 I don't believe there's a public API in the XCTest framework to achieve this but it _might_ be possible to do it using private APIs.
 Haven't really investigated much about it yet.
-* _Click-to-run_ on individual test cases from within the source code editor is not supported, since Xcode cannot recognize Boost test cases as XCTest test cases at that time.
-Instead use the Test navigator UI to trigger the execution of one or multiple  tests.
+* _Click-to-run_ on individual test cases from within the source code editor is not supported, since Xcode cannot recognize Boost test cases as XCTest test cases at compile time.
+Instead use the Test navigator UI to trigger the execution of one or multiple test cases.

 ## Links